top of page

 When we train for strength, we focus on muscle contraction.

-When we recover, we prioritize muscle repair.
+When we recover, we prioritise muscle repair.

 But here’s the reality that transforms how we should approach training, especially after 40: